xavierleroy/coq2html/README.md

 - Cross-referencing (HTML links on identifiers that jump to the definition of the identifiers) is implemented for identifiers bound at the top-level of a Coq source file (by `Definition`, `Fixpoint`, `Inductive`, `Module`, `Variable`, etc), but not for identifiers bound within Coq terms (by `fun`, `match`, `forall`, etc).
 There is no cross-referencing for user-defined notations either.

 - All non-ASCII Unicode characters are treated as being parts of identifiers.
-Hence, `A ⊕ B` is read as three identifiers, `A` / `⊕`, and `B`, and links are correctly added to `A` and `B` if they are bound at top-level.
+Hence, `A ⊕ B` is read as three identifiers, `A`, `⊕`, and `B`, and links are correctly added to `A` and `B` if they are bound at top-level.
 However, `A⊕B` is read as a single identifier, which has no corresponding definition, therefore no link is added.

 - The formatting of right-hanging documentation comments `(**r` is inflexible and not appropriate for narrow display windows or long source lines.